dotnet/msbuild/documentation/specs/static-graph.md

 ### Motivations
 - Stock projects can build with "project-level build" and if clean onboard to MS internal build engines with cache/distribution
 - Stock projects will be "project-level build" clean.
-- Add determinism to MSBuild
+- Add determinism to MSBuild w.r.t. project dependencies.
+Today MSBuild discovers projects just in time, as it finds MSBuild tasks.
+This means there’s no guarantee that the same graph is produced two executions in a row, other than hopefully sane project files.
+With the static graph, you’d know the shape of the build graph before the build starts.
 - Potential perf gain in graph scheduling
 - Increase perf of interaction between MSBuild and higher-order build engines (eg. MS internal build engines) - reuse evaluation and MSBuild nodes
 - **Existing functionality must still work.
 This new behavior is opt-in only.**